 A Q&A with Molly Hayward, the Founder of Cora

 Periods are a dreaded time of the month for billions of women across the globe.
-From cramps to cravings, there seem to be no end to their miserable side effects.
+From cramps to cravings, there seems to be no end to their miserable side effects.
 But often we neglect to remember how much worse periods are for those living in extreme poverty.
 300 million girls and women use rags, plastics, sand, and ash to manage their periods.
 70% of Indian girls and women cannot afford menstrual supplies.

 Cora is making periods a little less painful for everyone.